 Map Cupcake Wrap by Dill Pickle Picnic (Georgia)

 We actually had cake pops at our reception, but we also love the idea of cupcakes for casual travel-themed weddings.
 Standard wedding cakes can get insanely expensive, and cupcakes are much easier to serve and eat.
-These cupcake wrappers are made from actual U.S. road maps, and each one is unique.
+These cupcake wrappers are made from U.S. road maps that are too old to be sold and would otherwise have no use, and each one is unique.
 Just remember not to put them in the oven (slip the cupcakes into them once they’re baked)!

 Vintage Postcard Cupcake Pins by Sweet Clicks (Florida)